JakeSpisak/FortEPiaNO_public_copy/README.md

 * `cosmology.f90`: energy density of the various species;
 * `equations.f90`: evolution equations of the various quantities;
 * `fortepiano.f90`: main program;
+* `ftqed.f90`: functions and utilities to compute finite-temperature QED corrections;
 * `interactions.f90`: functions that define the neutrino interactions and the collision terms;
 * `tests.f90`: numerical tests for the software.